 by Dianne Neal Matthews

-Dianne Neal Matthews is the author of four daily devotional books including The One Year Women of the Bible and Designed for Devotion (a Selah Award winner).
-She recently collaborated with Ron Deal on Daily Encouragement for the Smart Stepfamily.
-Dianne also writes for websites and blogs, and contributes regularly to compilations (including Guideposts’ Mornings with Jesus and The Quiet Hour).
-To learn more, visit www.DianneNealMatthews.com or connect with Dianne through Facebook or Twitter.
+Dianne Neal Matthews is a freelance writer and the author of four daily devotional books including The One Year Women of the Bible and Designed for Devotion, which won a 2013 Selah Award.
+She also writes for websites and blogs, contributes to compilations (including Guideposts’ Mornings with Jesus), and teaches at writers’ conferences.
+To learn more, visit www.DianneNealMatthews.com or connect with Dianne through her author page on Facebook.